dennislwm/examprep-mlac01/udemy/section05.md

   - Linear regression: for numeric predictions based on a fitted linear equation
   - Linear threshold: for classifications (binary or multi-class)
   - Input: CSV first column assumed to be the label
+    - Using (x,y) where x is a highly dimensional vector, and y is a numeric label
 - Preprocessing
   - LL can auto-normalize training data so all features are weighed the same
   - Input data should be shuffled